Here’s everything you should know about the gaslighting and effects of gaslighting in narcissistic victim syndrome.

 Gaslighting is a form of psychological abuse used by narcissists in order to instill in their victim’s an extreme sense of anxiety and confusion to the point where they no longer trust their own memory, perception or judgment.
-The techniques used in “Gaslighting” by the narcissist are similar to those used in brainwashing, interrogation, and torture that have been used in psychological warfare by intelligence operative, law enforcement and other forces for decades.
+The techniques used in “Gaslighting” by the narcissist are similar to those used in brainwashing, interrogation, and torture that have been used in psychological warfare by intelligence operatives, law enforcement, and other forces for decades.

-Because of it’s subtly, this cunning Machiavellian behaviour is a deeply insidious set of manipulations that is difficult for anybody to work out, and with time it finally undermines the mental stability of the victim.
+Because of it’s subtly, this cunning Machiavellian behavior is a deeply insidious set of manipulations that is difficult for anybody to work out, and with time it finally undermines the mental stability of the victim.
 That is why it is such a dangerous form of abuse.
-The emotional damage of Gaslighting is huge on the narcissistic victim.
+The emotional damage and effects of Gaslighting is huge on the narcissistic victim.
 When they are exposed to it for long enough, they begin to lose their sense of their own self.